-CARE Palestine (West Bank/ Gaza) is implementing two projects in Palestine (OBADER) & (Duroob) thanks to the generous support of the Government of Canada and Norwegian Agency for Development Cooperation (NORAD).
-The Ultimate Outcome of OBADER is "Enhanced economic empowerment and increased prosperity for low-income women and/or female and male youth in central (including Nablus) and south of West Bank and Gaza", while Duroob aims at economically and socially empowering vulnerable women and youth (female and male) in the West Bank; it builds on two ongoing projects focusing on (1) inclusive market systems and value chain and (2) female and youth entrepreneurship.

-It's a pleasure for PalTrade to be part of the projects and assist in achieving their goal by providing market intelligence information on three different regions to identify and find niche markets for the Palestinian handicraft products.
+CARE International (West Bank/ Gaza) is implementing OBADER project "Women and Youth Entrepreneurs Leading Change" in cooperation with the Ministry of National Economy and in partnership with the Government of Canada.
+The Ultimate Outcome of OBADER is "Enhanced economic empowerment and increased prosperity for low-income women and/or female and male youth in central (including Nablus) and south of West Bank and Gaza".
+CARE has contracted PalTrade to assist in achieving their goal by providing market intelligence information on three different regions to identify and find niche markets for the Palestinian handicraft products in international markets.